open/close all folders

 - Guild Wars has an example in the third campaign, Nightfall.
 In the manual one of the recruitable heroes, Razah, was described as having a variable class, that the player could determine.
 When the game came out, however, he could only be a Ritualist.
 This was averted three years later, when an update allowed him to change his class as stated in the manual.

 Nintendo Entertainment System

 - Action 52's manual sometimes describes completely different games or features that weren't in most games.
 For instance, "Bits and Pieces" is described as a Falling Blocks game, but it's actually more like a ripoff of Altered Beast.
 The description of "Sharks" promises "rare marine creatures" and undersea treasures to collect, and an "electromagnetic base" to hide from sharks in, none of which appear in the game.

 - Adventure Island's manual refers to Master Higgins' girlfriend as Princess Leilani, despite the fact that she is called Tina in the game.
 The recurring boss of the game is referred by two different names in the manual as well ("King Quiller" and the "Evil Witch Doctor").

 - Athena: Whereas some NES games were misleadingly advertised with screenshots from their graphically superior arcade versions, Athena's manual used some screenshots from the NES version... of Spelunker.

 - Bionic Commando's manual leaves out the command for aborting missions, which is done by pressing A, B and Start simultaneously.
-This can be a problem if you enter certain areas without the required items.
+This can be a problem if you enter certain areas that require a certain piece of equipment to proceed (such as a gun that destroys a gate), since you can't exit a stage simply by walking back to the starting point as one would expect.

 - Castlevania's manual makes reference to an alternating 2-player mode that doesn't exist in the game.
 This is actually leftover text from the NES Gradius manual, which did have an alternating 2-player mode, as both manuals were written with the same basic template.